-- 1.14 Verification and quantification of odor emissions from EUHMAPLANT, by testing at owner's expense, in accordance with Department requirements, will be required for continued operation.
-Within 60 days after commencement of trial operation of EUHMAPLANT a complete stack sampling and odor threshold analysis plan using the Dynamic Dilution Method shall be submitted to the AQD.
+- 1.14 Verification and quantification of odor emissions from EUHMAPLANT, by testing at owner's expense, in accordance with Department requirements, may be required for continued operation.
+Within 60 days upon notification from AQD District Supervisor, a complete stack sampling and odor threshold analysis plan using the Dynamic Dilution Method shall be submitted to the AQD.
 The stack sampling plan shall include provisions for various fuel usages, plant operating conditions, and odor neutralizer system operation (if any).
 The final plan must be approved by the AQD prior to testing.
-Verification of emission rates includes the submitted of a complete report of the test results within one calendar year of commencement of trial operation.
-[R336.1901, R336.2001, R336.2003, R336.2004 - 1.15 Verification and quantification of emission rates of CO and the TACs listed below from EUHMAPLANT, by testing at owner's expense, in accordance with Department requirements, will be required for continued operation.
-Within 60 days after commencement of trial operation of EUHMAPLANT, a complete test plan shall be submitted to the AQD and shall include an averaging time for each TAC and a provision for monitoring CO emissions.
+Verification of emission rates includes the submittal of a complete report of the test results within one calendar year of permit issuance.
+[R336.1901, R336.2001, R336.2003, R336.2004 - 1.15 Verification and quantification of emission rates of the TACs listed below from EUHMAPLANT, by testing at owner's expense, in accordance with Department requirements, will be required for continued operation.
+Within 60 days after permit issuance, a complete test plan shall be submitted to the AQD and shall include an averaging time for each TAC and a provision for monitoring CO emissions.
 The final plan must be approved by the AQD prior to testing.
-Verification of emission rates includes the submittal of a complete report of the test results within one calendar year of commencement of trial operation.
+Verification of emission rates includes the submittal of a complete report of the test results within one calendar year of permit issuance.
 TACs: acrolein, arsenic, benzene, ethylbenzene, formaldehyde, lead, manganese, naphthalene, nickel, sulfuric acid mist, toluene, xylene, and hydrogen chloride.
-[R336.1225, R336.2001, R336.2003, R336.2004] - 1.16 Within 60 days after achieving the maximum production rate, but not later than 180 days after commencement of trial operation, federal Standards of Performance for New Stationary Sources require verification of particulate emission rates from EUHMAPLANT, by testing at owner's expense, in accordance with 40 CFR Part 60 Subparts A and I. The permittee shall notify the AQD District Supervisor in writing within 15 days of the date of commencement of trial operation in accordance with 40 CFR 60.7(a)(3).
-Stack testing procedures and the location of stack testing ports shall be in accordance with the applicable federal Reference Methods, 40 CFR Part 60 Appendix A. No less than 30 days prior to testing, a complete test plan shall be submitted to the AQD.
+[R336.1225, R336.2001, R336.2003, R336.2004] - 1.16 Verification and quantification of emission rates of PM and CO from EUHMAPLANT, by testing at owner's expense, in accordance with Department requirements, will be required for continued operation.
+Within 60 days of permit issuance a complete test plan shall be submitted to the AQD.
 The final plan must be approved by the AQD prior to testing.
-Verification of emission rates includes the submittal of a complete report of the test results to the AQD within 90 days following the last date of the test.
-[40 CFR Part 60 Subparts A & I]
+Verification of emission rates includes the submittal of a complete report of the test results within one calendar year of permit issuance.
+[R336.1205(1)(a), R336.1205(3), R336.2001, R336.2003, R336.2004]